pablodelarco/kubernetes-homelab/README.md

 # 🏠 Kubernetes Homelab

 Welcome to my Kubernetes Homelab repository!
 This is where I document my journey with cloud-native technologies and self-hosting applications.
-This homelab is more than a playground — it's a platform where I explore ideas, automate workflows, and solve complex challenges while having fun.
+This homelab is more than a playground, it's a platform where I explore ideas, automate workflows, and solve complex challenges while having fun.

 As a **Cloud Solutions Architect**, Kubernetes is part of my daily toolkit.
 This homelab represents my passion for learning and experimenting with technology, focusing on scalability, backup strategies, and operational simplicity.